A senior warning sign for Trump: ‘Go Biden’ cry at Villages

 As each cart rolled into the parking lot and slid a ballot into a locked box under the watchful eye of elections supervisors, dozens lined the sidewalk, cheering and clapping every time a vote was cast.

-“I think we all came out of the closet for this election,” said Branscom.
+“I think we all came out of the closet for this election,” said Branscome.

 It’s not that there weren’t Hillary Clinton supporters in The Villages in 2016, said Chris Stanley, president of the community’s Democratic Club.
 There were.

-Note: This story has been updated to correct the spelling of Sara Branscom’s last name to Branscome, and to correct two references in the final section of the story from Hood to Hicks.